thecartercenter/nemo-docs/content/formsoptionsets/formsoptionsets.rst

 To upload an option set with coordinates:

-1. Outside of NEMO/ELMO, create a CSV or XLS file.
+1. Outside of NEMO, create a CSV or XLS file.
 2. In the first row, include the name for each level as an individual column header with **Coordinates** as the last column (example: Province \| City \| District \| Coordinates ).
 3. Add the names of the options.
 4. In the column for **Coordinates**, include both latitude and longitude in decimal format separated by a comma (example 0.054396, 18.259688).